SoyaBean123456/SuperNova-Workshop/README.md

 ## Installation

 Supernova.io - https://supernova.io/ - Click ‘Try Supernova For Free’

 AND

 Adobe_XD - https://www.adobe.com/sea/products/xd.html - Click ‘Start For free’

 OR

 Sketch - https://www.sketch.com/ - Click ‘ Try For Free’

+## What is Supernova.io

+ - World’s First Design To Code Platform
+ - Design Support Tool For Mobile Applications
+         -   Converts Any Mobile Design To Native Applications

+ - It is a tool to accelerate the app development workflow/process for mobile designers and developers